Kingsley-bit/Kingsley-Portfolio/README.md

   patterns found in JavaScript code.
 - [Prettier](https://prettier.io/): Prettier is an opinionated code formatter.
-- [Vercel](https://vercel.com/): Vercel is a cloud platform for frontend developers, providing the frameworks, workflows, and infrastructure to build a faster, more personalized Web.
+- [Vercel](https://vercel.com/): Vercel is a cloud platform for frontend developers, providing the framework, workflows, and infrastructure to build a faster, more personalized Web.

 </details><br/>